The U.S. built a hospital for Iraqi children with cancer. Corruption ravaged it.

 No more

-As Sami sat quietly on his bed at home last summer, he looked thinner than ever.
+As Hussein sat quietly on his bed at home last summer, he looked thinner than ever.
 The midday temperature in Basra was nearing 122 degrees, but he still felt shivery.

 The latest round of chemotherapy had been exhausting.
 His siblings were doing their best to look after him.
 His mother was visibly weighed down with worry.

-Sami told his parents he was tired.
+Hussein told his parents he was tired.
 “He wanted to come off chemotherapy,” Azhar said.
 “He wanted to die.”

-After a devastating hospital fire a month later in the nearby city of Nasiriyah, Sami and his family had had enough.
-The blaze, which killed scores, spread quickly due to flammable sandwich panels used illegally in construction due to corrupt contracting, according to health and civil defense officials, and Sami’s father, Hussein, said he knew the same material was used at the Basra children’s hospital.
+After a devastating hospital fire a month later in the nearby city of Nasiriyah, Hussein and his family had had enough.
+The blaze, which killed scores, spread quickly as a result of flammable sandwich panels used illegally in construction because of corrupt contracting, according to health and civil defense officials, and Hussein’s father said he knew the same material was used at Basra Children’s Hospital.

-Sami never went back to chemotherapy.
+Hussein never went back to chemotherapy.
 He died in October.

-In his final months, the family had watched the boy’s spirit fade with his body.
+In his final months, the family had watched the boy’s spirit fade along with his body.
 He was quiet and withdrawn.
 His anger had dampened into resignation.

-“The candle of our house is gone,” Hussein said days after his son’s death.
+“The candle of our house is gone,” his father said days after Hussein’s death.

-But in those last months, there had been one day Hussein remembered when things had been different.
-They had visitors, the house was abuzz, and for the first time in a long time, Sami’s eyes were bright, and he was laughing.
+But in those last months, there had been one day the father remembered when things had been different.
+They had visitors, the house was abuzz, and for the first time in a long time, Hussein’s eyes were bright, and he was laughing.

-“How beautiful he was,” Hussein recalled.
+“How beautiful he was,” the father recalled.

 Read more: